simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 ## Configuring metadata for an SAML 2.0 IdP

-If you want to setup a SAML 2.0 IdP for Google Apps, you need to configure two metadata files: `saml20-idp-hosted.php` and `saml20-sp-remote.php`.
+If you want to setup a SAML 2.0 IdP for Google Workspace, you need to configure two metadata files: `saml20-idp-hosted.php` and `saml20-sp-remote.php`.

 ### Configuring SAML 2.0 IdP Hosted metadata